Jaymon/pout/README.md

-# Pout -- Easy Python variable printing
+# Pout

+A collection of handy functions for printing out variables and debugging code.

 `print()` was too hard to read, `pprint` wasn't much better.
-I was also getting sick of typing:
-`print "var = {}".format(var)`.
+I was also getting sick of typing: `print "var = {}".format(var)`.

-This tries to print out variables with their name, for good measure, it also prints where the print statement is located (so you can easily find it and delete it when you're done).
+This tries to print out variables with their name, and for good measure, it also prints where the pout function was called from, so you can easily find it and delete it when you're done.

 ## Methods